You Need To Replace Your AC Filter — Do You Know How?

 - Identify the arrow pattern on the edge of the filter.
 The direction of the arrows is important to ensure proper airflow.
 The arrows should not point out or at you.
 If they do, airflow will be restricted.

-- Once you find the arrows, position them so that they are facing the wall.
+- Once you find the arrows, position them to face the wall.

 - Place the air filter back into the return duct opening, gently easing the bottom portion of the filter in first and then the top.

-- Give the filter a gentle pat to ensure that it fits snugly into the opening.
+- Give the filter a gentle pat to ensure it fits snugly into the opening.

 - Put the cover back on.